Fentanyl Detox Methods

 In the case of fentanyl, the respiratory depression caused by this drug triggers brain hypoxia and hyperglycemia.
 This leads to changes in brain temperature and affects metabolic brain activity.

-There are several signs of fentanyl dependence.
+There are several signs of fentanyl use as well as dependence.
 However, it’s difficult to decipher if an individual is dependent on fentanyl or another form of opioid.
 Symptoms are typically uniform across the board with most of these medications.
-Most users will display the following signs and symptoms:
+Most users of illicit opioids will display the following signs and symptoms:

 - Noticeable periods of nodding off or falling asleep